 Error correction: Representations in the brain are necessarily noisy and varying because of apparently stochastic dynamics in neurons and synapses.
 Avoiding problems that can arise from these processes, especially in memory systems where noise accumulates, requires aggressive error reduction and correction, but our understanding of how the brain does this is at best primitive.
 We investigate representations and mechanisms for error control, bringing together coding and dynamical considerations.

 Theoretically-motivated analysis of neural data: We analyze neural data with a view toward discovering mechanism, specifically by testing predictions of theoretical models.
-We close the theory-experiment loop through detailed comparisons of theory and data and through collaborative experimental design of experiments to effectively discriminate between models.
+We close the theory-experiment loop through detailed comparisons of theory and data and through collaborative design of experiments to effectively discriminate between models.